Keray18/Object_Detection/README.md

 ## Build Convolutional Neural Network(CNN) Model
 * Build neural networks for multiple models(experimental) and also used transfer learning for the last model.
-* Did Data Augmentation
+* Did Data Augmentation To lower the validation loss and increase the accuracy.
-* Finall model saved was created using Transfer Learning (EfficientNet) model.
+* Final model saved was created using Transfer Learning (EfficientNet) model.

 # Under Development